wasmtime

 When enabled this will causes modules to retain debugging information found in wasm binaries.
 This debug information will be used when a trap happens to symbolicate each stack frame and attempt to print a filename/line number for each wasm frame in the stack trace.

 By default this option is WasmBacktraceDetails::Environment, meaning that wasm will read WASMTIME_BACKTRACE_DETAILS to indicate whether details should be parsed.
+Note that the std feature of this crate must be active to read environment variables, otherwise this is disabled by default.

 source